 No hot water – One of the most common symptoms of a boiler airlock is that you won’t have any hot water.
 This is because the airlock is preventing the hot water from flowing through the pipes.
-Unfortunately this will be hard to determine without a full check up of your system but can usually easily be fixed by a professional.
+Unfortunately this will be hard to determine without a full check up of your system but if this is the reason for not hot water from your boiler it is usually easily be fixed by a professional.

 Low boiler pressure: Another symptom of a boiler airlock is that there may be little or no pressure in the system.
 This is because the airlock is preventing the water from flowing through the pipes and building up pressure.